 One of the many reasons this ended up being a quality nursing home is that it earned an A+ inspection grade.
 This is just about as good as it gets in this area.
 Inspection ratings weigh a host of factors found on a nursing home's inspection report.
 One of the most important criteria we weigh heavily is the number and severity of deficiencies.
 Places with better grades in this category usually have very few of these severe deficiencies.
 Although this place had a few deficiencies on its inspection report, none were severe based on CMS' scale.
-Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.
+A few relatively minor dings aren't something to panic about.

 Adding to this nursing home's list of strengths, it also received an excellent nursing grade.
-We awarded them an impressive grade of A- in this category.
-Our nursing grade is largely tied to the facility's level of nurse staffing.
-This nursing home provides 0.3 hours of nursing care per resident per day.
-Finally, we also assessed several nursing quality-based metrics and this facility excelled in some of these areas.
-With less than five percent of its residents sustaining pressure ulcers, it performed as well as any facility the country in this category.
-This is generally a good indicator of quality nursing care.
-Pressure ulcers can often be prevented by offering better nursing care, such as having a system of turning a patient at least once a day.
+We awarded them an impressive grade of A in this category.
+Our nursing grade is primarily tied to a nursing home's level of nurse staffing.
+This nursing home provides 0.4 hours of nursing care per resident per day.
+Lastly, we also looked at some nursing quality-based metrics in determining our nursing grades.
+This nursing home performed very well when it comes to minimizing its residents' pressure ulcers and major falls.
+We consider these areas to be good indicators of the quality of nursing care.

 Does this page answer your questions about Heritage House?